AlexanderGW/phcdownload/README.md

 # PHCDownload v1.1.2 (Manual installation)

-##### Originally released in March 2009 - Thought I'd share the last release of my first ever project, almost 10 years to the day.
+##### Originally released in 2008 - Thought I'd share the last release of my first ever project.
 ##### Given the age of this project, I wouldn't reccomend using it for anything important!
 Strictly no warranty here!

 Only use this method if you have not been able to install using